jemdhb/Classifying-EEG-Seizure-Data/README.md

 Contains Python code to clean and classify EEG data with brief explanations of process.
 ### EEG_Data.csv:
 Source of patient EEG data pulled from machine learning repository.
+### COGS189 Final Project.pdf:
+Presentation given on Project with more detailed explanations on data and process than EEG Classification.ipynb.